dannymcy/coopera/README.md

-# Zero-Shot Task Hallucination Website
+# COOPERA Website
-This is the project page for zero-shot task hallucination.
+This is the project page for COOPERA.